 Set up email notifications

-You can set up email notifications for your security team.
-Then, as alerts are generated, or new vulnerabilities are discovered, people on your security team will be notified automatically.
+When you can set up email notifications for your security team, they can be notified via email whenever any alerts are generated, or new vulnerabilities are discovered.

 What to do